Emergence of Internal State-Modulated Swarming in Multi-Agent Patch Foraging System: Introduction

+In this work, we aim to demonstrate the emergence of such behavior in a computational model of active particle-inspired foraging agents.
+We also aim to empirically analyze the learned controller behavior responsible for controlling these agents, and link it to a neural mechanism observed in natural contexts of similar settings.
 In the next section, we present our model in detail, extending~\citep{loffler2023collective} by allowing agents to sense the exact proximity and resource content of entities along their line of sight while preserving occlusion.
 We also augment the observation of each agent with relevant internal state variables to facilitate the emergence of internal state-sensitive behavior.
 A single shared policy in the form of a continuous-time recurrent neural network (CTRNN)~\citep{beer1995dynamics} is trained with covariance matrix adaptation evolutionary strategy (CMA-ES)~\citep{hansen2016cma}, wherein, at each generation, we evaluate multiple policy samples concurrently in the same rollout by assigning each sample to a different forager, thereby capturing interaction effects during selection.
-The Results section then demonstrates adaptive foraging and internal-state-dependent aggregation, where the mean spacing decreases as amount of resource within a forager declines, aligning with the general theme of risk-sensitive foraging.
+The Results section then demonstrates adaptive foraging and internal state-dependent aggregation, where the mean spacing decreases as the amount of resource within a forager declines, aligning with the general theme of risk-sensitive foraging.
 We also report targeted ablations and an empirical analysis of the learned CTRNN hidden states.
 Crucially, in minimal two-agent test runs, when we clamp these hidden states to represent lesser stored-resource values, the onset of aggregation behavior is hastened, which is consistent with an urgency-gating-like mechanism.
 We conclude with limitations of our approach and future directions.
-The entire system is implemented in ABMax~\citep{chaturvedi2025abmax}, a JAX-based~\citep{jax2018github} agent-based modeling framework that enables vectorized simulation and just-in-time compiled training for efficient experimentation.
+The entire system is implemented in ABMax~\citep{chaturvedi2025abmax} -- a JAX-based~\citep{jax2018github} agent-based modeling framework that enables vectorized simulation and just-in-time compiled training for efficient experimentation.